vladigleba/vladigleba.github.io/source/_posts/2014-03-05-deploying-rails-apps-part-1-securing-the-server.markdown

 This line disables hostname lookup, which can lead to a delay of up to 30 seconds when logging in with `ssh`.
 Disabling it will save you time and do no harm.

-To put these changes into effect, we’ll reload SSH, like so:
+To put these changes into effect, we’ll restart SSH, like so:

 ``` bash
 service ssh restart